-Interest on late payments (Clause 6.3.3)
+σ Interest on late payments (Clause 6.3.3)

 The Industry Regulator must approve the amount of interest which may be charged on late payments of electricity accounts.
-It should be noted the Retail Code does not empower the Industry Regulator to specify the terms and conditions on which late payment interest will be applied (eg. from when, and to whom, it should apply).
+It should be noted that while the Retail Code does not presently empower the Industry Regulator to specify the terms and conditions on which late payment interest will be applied (eg. from when, and to whom, it should apply), this matter will be considered when the Retail Code is reviewed.
 However, the Retail Code provides that a retailer must offer a residential customer an interest free instalment plan to give a customer more time to pay a bill or arrears.

-• Level of Security Deposits (Clause 8.1)
+σ Level of Security Deposits (Clause 8.1)